Xangis/AlgoRhythmia/README.md

 run the application from (Debug, or Release, for example).

 ### Linux

+You'll need libsndfile-dev in order to build along with the SDL and rtmidi libraries.

+sudo apt-get install libsndfile-dev libsdl2-dev libsdl2-mixer-dev librtmidi-dev

 You may need to edit paths in the Makefile.linux makefile in order to build.
 To build, run make -f Makefile.linux